 - In A Murder Is Announced, Miss Murgatroyd realizes "she wasn't there".
 Miss Hinchcliffe tells her they'll talk about it later—and Murgatroyd is murdered while Hinchcliffe is fetching a dog from the station.

 - Game of Thrones.

 - Justified Trope when Jon Snow expressed his wish to learn about his mother, and Ned Stark promises Jon they'll talk about his mother when he returns from the capital.
-Ned Stark is executed so Jon doesn't find out that he's not Ned's bastard son, but the offspring of Ned's sister and a Targaryen prince and therefore a claimant for the Iron Throne.
-As Jon Snow was heading off to join the Nights Watch (who require all recruits to give up lands, titles, and inheritances) Ned's reluctance to discuss the matter at that time was understandable.
+Ned Stark is executed before they can discuss it further.
+Ned's reluctance to discuss the matter makes sense once the reader learns that Jon is not Ned's bastard son, but the offspring of Ned's sister and a Targaryen prince and therefore a claimant for the Iron Throne.
+Delaying the conversation ensured that Jon Snow joined the Nights Watch and legally gave up his claim to any inheritance, land, or titles.

 - In Season One, Ned Stark is investigating the death of the previous Hand, and sends his guard captain to interrogate Ser Hugh, who arrogantly refuses to speak to an underling, but states he will speak to Lord Stark himself.
 Ser Hugh then dies in a suspicious jousting accident, so Ned doesn't have the opportunity to find out what he knows.

 - A Season 1 episode of NCIS has Chris Pacci about to ask Gibbs for help on a cold case, but when he sees that Gibbs is busy, he decides that it can wait a day.
 The next episode starts with someone finding Pacci's disemboweled body.